Sapiosonic/Alhambra-editora/README.md

 # Alhambra-editora
+//Creation project of Alhambra's publisher website
-Projeto de criação do site da Alhambra Editora.
+//Projeto de criação do site da Alhambra Editora.

-## Tarefas
+## Tasks - Tarefas
+//The tasks control for this project will be realized on Github.
-O controle das tarefas deste projeto está sendo realizado no GitHub.
+//O controle das tarefas deste projeto está sendo realizado no GitHub.